Kava culture: Rotuma

 In Rotuma, kava has two contexts, ceremonial and informal.

 The kava ceremony, when it functions as part of any ceremonial event, is a highly political affair, with individuals served according to rank.
 In pre-European times, the kava was chewed by virgin girls, (marked by caked limestone on their hair), before it was mixed with the water to make the drink.

 Samoa

-In Samoa, kava (called 'ava) is drunk at all important gatherings and ceremonies.
-The kava is prepared by a group of people called aumaga.
-It is brought to each participant by the tautua'ava, or 'ava server, in the order prescribed by the tufa'ava, or 'ava distributor.
+In Samoa, kava, called ʻava, is drunk at all important gatherings and ceremonies.
+The kava is prepared by a group of people called ʻaumaga.
+It is brought to each participant by the tautuaʻava "kawa server" in the order prescribed by the tufaʻava "kawa distributor".
 Usually, the highest chief of the visiting party is served first, followed by the highest chief of the host party, and then service proceeds based on the rank of the rest of the participants.

-The drink is served in a polished coconut half.
+Samoan kawa is served in a polished coconut half called an ipu tau ‘ava.
 The overall ceremony is highly ritualized, with specific gestures and phrases to be used at various times.
-Kava is usually mixed by a high chief's daughter at any ceremony, but in a context where the chief's daughter is not present, then one of the "'aumaga" will have to mix it.
+It is usually mixed by a high chief's daughter at any ceremony, but in a context where the chief's daughter is not present, then one of the ʻaumaga will have to mix it.